Mongolia in CAREC

 - Mongolia joined CAREC in 2003

-Mongolia spreads across 1.5 million square kilometers of the Central Asian plateau, strategically bordering the Russian Federation in the north and the People's Republic of China in the south.
-Much of its land area is covered by steppes, with high mountains and valleys to the north and west, and the Gobi desert to the south.
+Mongolia extends 1.5 million square kilometers across the Central Asian plateau, lodged between the Russian Federation and the People's Republic of China (PRC).
+Much of its land is covered by steppes, with high mountains and valleys to the north and west, and the Gobi desert to the south.

 Highlights from the Asian Development Outlook 2014: